Best Firefox Video Downloader Extensions in 2026: Tested & Ranked

 4. Download Video and Flash

 Download Video and Flash is one of those extensions you forget about until you land on a weird legacy site.
 It shines on pages that still rely on older players or custom video implementations.
 It has the clearest interface, but also the narrowest service coverage.
-Just like its name says, it performs the best on Flash videos, like those on Newgrounds or Internet Archive, not on YouTube, Vimeo, or X.
+Just like its name says, it performs best on Flash videos, like those on Newgrounds or Internet Archive — not on YouTube, Vimeo, or X. It has not made the jump to Manifest V3, which means its shelf life in modern Firefox is genuinely uncertain.

-- Offers both built-in & external download managers, including IDM or GNU Wget
+- Offers both built-in and external download managers, including IDM or GNU Wget

-- Supports multiple video formats & HD-quality videos up to 4k resolution
+- Supports multiple video formats and HD-quality videos up to 4K resolution

 - Sometimes misses encrypted or segmented streams